-I'm a committee member for the Dia de los Ninos annual event in Woodland, in which for the past ten years we've coordinated with multiple community organizations to provide books for children and promote family cultural and literacy activities.
-I've also been a committee member of the Woodland Literacy Council.
+I am a committee member for the Dia de los Ninos annual event in Woodland, which for the past ten years we've coordinated with multiple community organizations to provide books for children and promote family cultural and literacy activities.
+I have also been a committee member of the Woodland Literacy Council.

 I believe in collaborating with our community organizations in continuing to develop a library program that provides better access for all, bridges the digital divide, and helps in the collection of resources and programs that meet the needs of our diverse community.
 I look forward to working as a member of the Woodland Public Library's Board of Trustees.